Deathbringer98/KamTape-Ripper-Extension/README.md

 ## Note

 Only download videos you have the right to save.
-Respect KamTape's Terms of Use and video owners' copyright.
+Respect KamTape's Terms of Use.